Bold and Easy Succulent Coloring Pages for Simple, Calm Coloring (Free Printables)

 Thick lines and big simple shapes across mixed themes, low stress and lots of fun.

-What makes these simple succulent coloring pages different from detailed botanical books?
+What makes these bold and easy succulent coloring pages different from a typical botanical coloring book?